Til7701/nixos-config/README.md

 # My NixOS Configuration
-This an extreme case of work in progress!
+This is work in progress!
 - There are a lot of absolute and relative paths mixed up.
-- My name is not in some kind of variable.
-So it is hardcoded everywehere
 - some other things...

 ## First installation